adityasingh7311/lc-inventory/README.md

 1. Open a terminal and move into the project directory
 2. Run 'bundle install' to install any missing Gems
 3. Run 'rails db:migrate' to initialize database
-4. Run 'rails server' to start to application
+4. Run 'rails server' to start the application
 5. Open http://localhost:3000/ to use app